 On the form's Layout tab, you can add either single or multiple recipients.

-To add a single recipient, type the name of the user, group, or dynamic team into the search bar.
+To add a single recipient, type the name of the user, group, dynamic team, or service into the search bar.
 Select the recipient from the drop-down list and the name is added to the Recipients list.

 To add multiple recipients or devices: